blinkletter/UsingGAMESS/7_Butadiene.md

 width: 700px
 name: fig7_1F
 ---
-*The energy path for minimization of the symmetry broken “*cis*” butadiene conformer.
+*The energy path for minimization of the symmetry broken *s-cis* butadiene conformer.
 The left plot shows all steps and the right shows the energy from step 3 to the end.*
 ```